-While attempting to obtain awesome opening day seats for Star Wars Solo, I discovered another way to use Microsoft Flow that I wanted to share.
-In brief, MS Flow can be used to poll a web site and look for certain content in the response (Body).
-If you are one to repeatedly check a website throughout the day in anticipation of something happening (tickets going on sale, results posted, etc.), this Flow may benefit you as well.
+While attempting to obtain awesome opening day seats for Star Wars Solo, I discovered another way to use Microsoft Power Automate (Flow) that I wanted to share.
+In brief, MS Power Automate (Flow) can be used to poll a web site and look for certain content in the response (Body).
+If you are one to repeatedly check a website throughout the day in anticipation of something happening (tickets going on sale, results posted, etc.), this flow may benefit you as well.

-Being notified when tickets for a certain movie go on sale is not a new concept - Fandango and other ticket sellers allow you to sign up to receive email alerts (similarly to what this Flow accomplishes).
-In my experience, there is often a delay (sometimes days) in receiving the “built in” email notifications; hence, I decided to put Flow to work.
+Being notified when tickets for a certain movie go on sale is not a new concept - Fandango and other ticket sellers allow you to sign up to receive email alerts (similarly to what this flow accomplishes).
+In my experience, there is often a delay (sometimes days) in receiving the “built in” email notifications; hence, I decided to put Power Automate (Flow) to work.

 Read on for more detailed information about the trigger and actions

-- Use the “Recurrence” trigger to specify how often you want Flow to check for movies tickets
+- Use the “Recurrence” trigger to specify how often you want Power Automate (Flow) to check for movies tickets

 - Use the “HTTP” action to poll a URL where tickets will be available when they go on sale (example: IMAX)